Reviewing Track Group (TRCK) and Its Competitors

 |2.52

-Track Group has a beta of 1.81, indicating that its stock price is 81% more volatile than the S&P 500.
-Comparatively, Track Group’s peers have a beta of 2.33, indicating that their average stock price is 133% more volatile than the S&P 500.
+Track Group has a beta of 1.81, meaning that its share price is 81% more volatile than the S&P 500.
+Comparatively, Track Group’s competitors have a beta of 2.33, meaning that their average share price is 133% more volatile than the S&P 500.

 Summary

-Track Group peers beat Track Group on 6 of the 10 factors compared.
+Track Group competitors beat Track Group on 6 of the 10 factors compared.

 About Track Group